-Cut out circles from the crepe paper, with the diameter of 8-10cm (3"-4").
+Cut out circles from the crepe paper, with a diameter of 8-10cm (3"-4").
 You can use one color or overlap 2-3 sheets of different colors.

 Punch a hole in the center with the pipe cleaner and bend it over on top to block it.
 Cut the stem about 2.5cm (1") long.